floesche/neuView/docs/user-guide.md

 ### Basic Configuration

-Create a `config.yaml` file for your project:
+QuickPage uses a `config.yaml` file for project settings.
+A default configuration is included:

 ```yaml
 # Basic settings